Water meter vs rates- which is cheaper to run water?

 Is it cheaper to have a water meter or be on a fixed rate?
-Good to know when a soak in the tub becoming more expensive.
+Good to know with a soak in the tub becoming more expensive.

-High energy costs are already taking a toll on households, which has many searching for the cheapest way to heat a room to keep energy costs low.
+High energy costs are already taking a toll on households, which has many searching for the cheapest way to heat a room to cut energy costs.

-Now, households also need to switch that focus to the cost of running water as the annual average water bill is set to rise by £31 from April, a 7.5% rise.
+Households need to switch that money-saving focus to the cost of running water as the annual average water bill is set to rise by £31 from April, a 7.5% rise.

 That equates to an extra 60p per week for many households.